 There you change back to the cross-country track and the other side of the road, first taking the A7 to Ahrn and then the A9 along the turquoise blue Leutascher Ache.
 At the Gasthof zur Mühle in the Leutasch Burggraben district, you take the A14 past the Leutascher Geisterklamm gorge and across the state border onto Bavarian soil.

-NOTE: Depending on the snow conditions, the 5 km long section near Mittenwald can be used as a cross-country ski run (Riedboden) or hiking section on foot along the Isar to Scharnitz, where the plateau circuit on the A12 begins its picturesque return journey not far from the parish church of Maria Hilf.
+Depending on the snow conditions, the 5 km long section near Mittenwald can be used as a cross-country ski run (Riedboden) or hiking section on foot along the Isar to Scharnitz, where the plateau circuit on the A12 begins its picturesque return journey not far from the parish church of Maria Hilf.

 Shortly after Giessenbach, the cross-country circuit finally changes to the A11, runs as far as Bauernwald, takes the B9 past the idyllic Landgasthof Triendlsäge (with delicious Kaiserschmarrn!) and from there only a little further to the end point of the cross-country circuit at the Birkenlift in Seefeld.
 From here you can take the cable car (free with cross-country ticket) via Geigenbühel to the starting point of the plateau circuit at Seekirchl.

-Please note: If there is less ssnow, the 5 km long route in Germany must be walked or run.
+If there is less ssnow, the 5 km long route in Germany must be walked or run.
 It is strongly recommended to take a pair of running shoes with you.

-Only for advanced cross-country skiers!
+The tour is only for advanced cross-country skiers!